wladradchenko/wunjo.wladradchenko.ru/README.md

 <details>
 <summary><b>Open list to see more details.</b></summary>

-In <a href="https://github.com/wladradchenko/wunjo.wladradchenko.ru/releases">version 1.6</a>, Wunjo supports multiple languages for voice cloning and speech synthesis, TTS model training, real-time speech recognition, audio enhancement, a multi-language interface, and the use of the "pass" keyword in the video-to-video feature.
+In <a href="https://github.com/wladradchenko/wunjo.wladradchenko.ru/releases">version 1.6</a>, Wunjo supports three languages for old approach voice cloning and text to speech synthesis, TTS model training, audio enhancement, a multi-language interface, and the use of the "pass" keyword in the video-to-video feature for Community Edition.

 The new version 2.0 introduces a completely redesigned interface, enhanced performance, improved face swap functionality, a generator for non-existent people’s faces, and a deepfake analyzer.
 It also includes improvements in lip sync, content enhancement, object, text, and background removal, as well as content and component restyling using text prompts.
 Additionally, public links enable community creation and collaboration.

-Future updates will reintroduce and enhance the missing audio functionalities from version 1.6, making them even better.
+For audio you will able to use improved audio separator and <b>clone voice on any language from text and audio</b>.

 Available as both a free Community Edition and a subscription-based Professional Edition on <a href="https://wunjo.online/pricing">wunjo.online</a>, Wunjo caters to a wide range of users, from beginners to professionals, ensuring privacy by operating locally on your device.